Never too Old: Play Guitar and Reclaim Your Musical Joy

 That voice is fear pretending to be logic.
 And it's loud.
 And it sounds really convincing.

-But here's what's more true, and I need you to hear this: You're right on time.
+But here's what's usually much more true: You're right on time.
 You're exactly where you're supposed to be.
 You're listening to something deeper than productivity or achievement or catching up to some imaginary standard.

 You're listening to the part of yourself that still wants to create.
 That still wants to play.
 That still believes even after everything that music matters.